warren-bank/mirror-swissfileknife/readme.txt

             connections are created.)

-How to prepare the SFK binary under Linux:
+How to prepare the SFK binary under Linux/Mac:

-   -  after download, you have to type
+   -  after download, you have to rename it like

          mv sfkux sfk

+      and you must enable execution by

          chmod +x sfk

-      to enable execution (the 'x' flag) of sfk.
       Then simply type

          ./sfk